Skip to main content

 CCTV security systems for business can also help to prevent theft.
 According to a University of Florida National Retail Security Survey, small businesses lose between $25,000 to $33,000 every minute to shoplifters.
 However, it’s not only small businesses suffering.

 It is essential that sites such as retail stores and office buildings do what they can to eradicate theft, whether that is from a member of the public or an employee.
-Using retail store security cameras or an office building video security system would go a long way in reducing theft as the simple presence of business and office building camera solutions can help to dissuade a person from committing theft or another illegal activity.
+Using retail store security cameras or an office building video security system would go a long way in reducing theft, as the simple presence of business and office building camera solutions can help to dissuade a person from committing theft or another illegal activity.
+Additionally, using security cameras in casinos and other revenue-sensitive businesses can enable smart behavioral detection capabilities to work around the clock, detecting and alerting to theft or suspicious activity.

 Should theft occur, the facility’s commercial video surveillance system or office building video security system team can easily record the incident while responding to it, store the footage recorded and share it with the appropriate authorities via the VMS to prosecute those responsible.